Welcome to my personal website

 - ESSENTIAL LIFESPAN: Coining the term “essential lifespan” (1999) for the duration of life as “required” by evolution in assuring the survival of a species for the continuation of generations.

-- HORMESIS: Applying and refining the concept of mild stress-induced hormesis in ageing research and interventions (1998).
+- HORMESIS: Applying and refining the concept of mild stress-induced hormesis in ageing research and interventions (since 1998).

 - HOMEODYNAMIC SPACE: Developing the concept of “homeodynamic space” (2002) as an indicator of the survival ability and buffering capacity of dynamic biological systems; and “shrinkage of the homeodynamic space” as the phenotype of ageing.